skiware/VCOM/README.md

 * computeVC: Main function that return vectorial capacity
 * computeEIR: Main function that return entomological innoculation rate
 * computeRO : Main function that return basic reproduction rate
-* computeLengthGonotrophicycle: Main function that return the length of gonotrophic cycle in presence of interventions
-* computeHumanBitingRate: Main function that return human biting rate per mosquito in presence of intervetion
-* computeMosqDensity: Main function that return mosquito density in presence of intervetion
-* computeceHBI: Main function that return human blood index
-* computeVC: Main function that return vectorial capacity
-* computeEIR: Main function that return entomological innoculation rate
-* computeRO : Main function that return basic reproduction rate
-* runODE: Main ODE wrapper for simulating the mosquito population
-* calculateInitialState: Calculates the initial conditions of a system given the theta parameters
-* IVM_ode: ODE Model definition
-* runODE: Main ODE wrapper for simulating the mosquito population
-* calculateInitialState: Calculates the initial conditions of a system given the theta parameters
-* IVM_ode: ODE Model definition
 * runODE: Main ODE wrapper for simulating the mosquito population
 * calculateInitialState: Calculates the initial conditions of a system given the theta parameters
 * IVM_ode: ODE Model definition